adkinsrs/ergatis-docker-recipes/rnaseq/ec2_notes.md

 Within the 'ergatis-docker-recipes', the only directory that is of importance is the 'rnaseq' directory.
 The only file of importance is the "docker-compose.yml" file, which will allow for the "grotto" and "rnaseq" containers to become linked.

-### Setting up the input area
+### Setting up the input and output areas
 Next create an input area to copy input files over to.
-This will take advantage of the attached volume from earlier (which should be mounted to /opt)
+This will take advantage of the attached volume from earlier (which should be mounted to /opt).
+In addition, an output area directory will be created so that the pipeline "output_repository" directory can mount here, making results easily accessible

 ```
 mkdir /opt/input_data
+mkdir -m 0777 /opt/output_repository
 ```

 The area should now be ready for the user to 'scp' or 'rsync' files over.